RocketChat/hubot-rocketchat/README.md

 ROCKETCHAT_USER | the bot user's name
 ROCKETCHAT_PASSWORD | the bot user's password
 ROCKETCHAT_ROOM | the channel/channels names the bot should listen to message from.
 This can be comma separated list.
-LISTEN_ON_ALL_PUBLIC | if 'true' then bot will listen and respond to messages from all public channels.
+LISTEN_ON_ALL_PUBLIC | if 'true' then bot will listen and respond to messages from all public channels, as well as respond to direct messages.
 Default to 'false'.
 ROCKETCHAT_ROOM should not be specified if this is 'true'.
+RESPOND_ON_DM | if 'true' then bot will listen and respond to direct messages.
+This should never be used in conjunction with LISTEN_ON_ALL_PUBLIC.
+And ROCKETCHAT_ROOM should always be specified when setting this variable to 'true'.
+Default is 'false'.
 BOT_NAME | ** Name of the bot.
 This is what it responds to EXTERNAL_SCRIPTS | ** These are the npm modules it will add to hubot.
 DEV | ** This enables development mode.